 - Heatstroke — abnormal gum color, lethargy, heavy breathing and seizures

-- Hypothermia — shivering, pale gums, sluggishness, dilated pupils, slow heart rate
+- Hypothermia — shivering, pale gums, sluggishness, dilated pupils and slow heart rate

 - Difficulty during birth — labor lasts more than 24 hours or the mom struggles for more than an hour to deliver the next pup or kitten.